 They enjoyed a laidback lifestyle, very different from their extravagant Hollywood peers.
 For their wedding, they approached fashion designer Kiviette.
 She was a highly successful designer of outfits for both everyday and Broadway.
 This ability to design for either, and to sometimes mix the styles, earned her a good reputation.

 The dress she designed for Ginger Rogers she named “Green Lace”.
 It was made of Chantilly lace in a pale green colour.
 On the wedding day, Ginger wore the dress with a matching hat and a bright smile.

 Wallis Simpson, 1937

-The scandalous marriage of Wallis Simpson and the Duke of Windsor in 1937 has changed the course of royal history.
-Yet her wedding dress was certainly untraditional in colour.
-The simple, floor-length gown featured a tight bodice and a neat row of buttons emphasising her small frame but also lengthening her body for her to appear tall and elegant.
+While in societal exile from England, the pair married in France on 3rd June 1937.
+She wore a simple, floor-length gown which featured a tight bodice and a neat row of buttons.
+This emphasised her small frame but also lengthened her body for her to appear tall and elegant.